mattyoung101/omicron/omicontrol/README.md

 Omicontrol is built and maintained by Matt Young.

-**Note:** The code quality in this project is kind of bad, because I'm not experienced with UI development (so you won't be seeing any proper design patterns like MVC).
+**Note:** The code quality in this project is kind of bad, because I'm not experienced with UI development, and spend most of my time working on Omicam.
 My apologies in advance!

 ## Features list
 - Easy to use UI with built-in tutorials
 - Decode Omicam JPEG/data stream while overlaying threshold information
 - Edit and upload camera thresholds on the fly
+- Many helpful diagnostic displays in the Field View for debugging the localiser
+- Control the robots through a multitude of useful commands including automatically resetting to starting positions
 - Lots of useful commands and quality of life things which you'll find beneficial
-- Visualise both robots' localised position on the field
-- Control the robots through a multitude of useful commands including automatically resetting to starting positions
 - Large buttons designed for tablet usage
 - Dark theme!!!